imagej/ops-experiments/README.md

 A Mac build would require a bit of hacking.

-1. Write a MacOsx specific Makefile to build YacuDecu (deconv.cu) and place it [here](https://github.com/imagej/ops-experiments/tree/master/ops-experiments-cuda/native/YacuDecu).
-Note ops experiments uses a customized version of YacuDecu with a few enhancements and bug fixes, so make sure you build the version of YacuDecu (deconv.cu) that is in the ops-experiments repo [here](https://github.com/imagej/ops-experiments/tree/master/ops-experiments-cuda/native/YacuDecu/src).
+1. Write a MacOsx specific Makefile to build YacuDecu (`deconv.cu`) and place it [here](https://github.com/imagej/ops-experiments/tree/master/ops-experiments-cuda/native/YacuDecu).
+Note ops experiments uses a customized version of YacuDecu with a few enhancements and bug fixes, so make sure you build the version of YacuDecu (`deconv.cu`) that is in the ops-experiments repo [here](https://github.com/imagej/ops-experiments/tree/master/ops-experiments-cuda/native/YacuDecu/src).

-2. Modify the following lines of [cppbuild.sh](https://github.com/imagej/ops-experiments/blob/master/ops-experiments-cuda/native/YacuDecu/cppbuild.sh#L26) to invoke the MacOxs Makefile (the logic should be very similar to the Linux and Windows sections).
+2. Modify the following lines of [cppbuild.sh](https://github.com/imagej/ops-experiments/blob/master/ops-experiments-cuda/native/YacuDecu/cppbuild.sh#L26) to invoke the MacOsx Makefile (the logic should be very similar to the Linux and Windows sections).

-3. In [YacuDecuRichardsonLucyWrapper](https://github.com/imagej/ops-experiments/blob/master/ops-experiments-cuda/src/main/java/net/imagej/ops/experiments/filter/deconvolve/YacuDecuRichardsonLucyWrapper.java) add a MacOsx Platform section to the properties annotaiton.
+3. In [YacuDecuRichardsonLucyWrapper](https://github.com/imagej/ops-experiments/blob/master/ops-experiments-cuda/src/main/java/net/imagej/ops/experiments/filter/deconvolve/YacuDecuRichardsonLucyWrapper.java) add a MacOsx Platform section to the properties annotation.
 This is where the location of the Cuda Toolkit is specified.